mpentler/teletext-twitter/CONTRIBUTING.md

 ### Introduction

 I welcome submissions to the project!
-Features additions are especially welcome:

-* I'm not sure how much more functionality is really needed on the Twitter side.
-* Ideas for improvements to the teletext side are to improve the Unicode stripping on tweets to improve compatibility with the teletext character set.
-* Bug fixes or code improvements would also be good.
+I consider the software feature-complete, but bug fixes or code improvements would be good.

 ### Guidelines